xkilian/genDevConfig/README.rst

 The documentation file is maintained in a Microsoft word format at www.acktomic.com and contains references for :

 * genDevConfig execution workflow (diagram and explanations)
-* genDevConifg -h (runtime help options explained)
+* genDevConfig -h (some runtime help options are explained)
 * How to add a new plugin (very easy, step by step explanation and example)
 * Troubleshooting